LemonATsu/NPC-pytorch/README.md

 ```
 ## Training
-We provide template training configurations in `configs/` for different settings.
+You can find relevant training configuration in `configs/`.
 ### Point cloud extraction
 To train NPC, we need to first extract surface point clouds.